hotbytes/cl_jquery_fancybox/Documentation/Index.rst

         cl_jquery_fancybox

     :Version:
-        3.x.x
+        4.x.x

     :Language:
         en

     :Description:
-        This extension adds the jQuery lightbox script "FancyBox 2" to you TYPO3 website.
+        This extension adds the jQuery lightbox script "fancyBox" in version 2 or 3 to your TYPO3 website.

     :Keywords:
         fancybox, jquery, frontend, javascript, lightbox